gnosis/GECO/Safe Apps Grants/yearn-finance.md

 ### How long will it take

 The app is pretty much done.
-There's some testing of withdrawals to do but what with it being YFI...
-"I test in prod" and I'm seeing if gas prices drop (or will resort to Tenderly)
+I'm in the process of testing but what with it being YFI the options are "I test in prod" or simulate using Tenderly so I'm opting for the latter.

 ### How much funding are you requesting